-- Ziploc bag for storage
+- plastic zip top bag for storage

 - Laminator Sheets

-Use the marker to write your child’s name on the Sentence Strip.
+Use the marker to write your child's name on the Sentence Strip.
 If your child is just learning their name, you could only include their name in the busy bag.
 I included the names of everyone in the family for our busy bag because my 4 year old is already able to spell his name.
-I also used a different color for each person and added a pucture for each name puzzle.
+I also used a different color for each person and added a picture for each name puzzle.

 Laminate the name puzzles.

 Cut between the letters.
 You will want to make different "designs" with your scissors for each cut.
 For example, wavy lines, jagged lines, curved lines, etc.